RULEBOOK

 1.4 - Car Numbers

-- Drivers are required to run custom numbers that match their league assigned number.
+• Drivers that run Custom Numbers (with a Trading Paints Pro account), are required to use custom numbers that match their league-assigned number in all divisions.
 Drivers who run the incorrect custom number on their paint scheme will be given a warning to change the number, and further penalties may be applied.

-- For admin purposes only, drivers running custom numbers may be assigned a three-digit number on iRacing to allow more than one driver to run the same number, so drivers should make sure their custom number schemes are uploaded to Trading Paints PRO to ensure the custom number shows up properly.
+• For admin purposes, drivers running custom numbers may be assigned a three-digit number on iRacing to allow for duplicate numbers within a session.
+Drivers must ensure their custom number schemes are uploaded to Trading Paints PRO so their assigned custom number shows up correctly.

 1.5 - Points Format